Skip to main content

 Automation

 Headless browsers are used for automation testing in order to check submission forms, mouse clicks, keyboard inputs, etc. Basically, it includes anything that can be automated to save time and effort in any part of the software delivery cycle, including development, quality assurance, and installation.
-Automated browser tests can also be run for JavaScript libraries.
-These tests run faster and more efficiently when using a headless browser environment that removes the overhead of the user interface.
+Automated tests can also be run for JavaScript libraries, and many teams rely on running automated tests in headless mode as part of automated regression testing suites that execute on every commit.
+These tests run faster and more efficiently when using headless browsers that remove the overhead of the user interface.

 Layout testing